Second-Coming/second-coming/second.md

-if God ever spake by my mouth he will not in that length of time & Jesus Christ never did reveal to any man the precise time that he would come, go & read the scriptures & you cannot find any thing that specified the exact time he would come & all who say so are fals teachers.”* (Wilford Woodruff Journal, March 10, 1844.
+if God ever spake by my mouth he will not in that length of time & Jesus Christ never did reveal to any man the precise time that he would come, go & read the scriptures & you cannot find any thing that specified the exact time he would come & all who say so are false teachers.”* (Wilford Woodruff Journal, March 10, 1844.
 [*http://www.boap.org/LDS/Parallel/1844/10Mar44.html*](http://www.boap.org/LDS/Parallel/1844/10Mar44.html)
 *)*